carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 Notice that with greater $n$, the standard error will be smaller.
 This makes intuitive sense: with greater sample sizes come more precise estimates of the mean.

+One of the reasons we calculate the standard error is that it allows us to calculate the 95% confidence interval, as we will do in the next section.

 ## The 95% confidence interval
 We use the standard error to calculate the 95% confidence interval.